Landscape Architects vs Civil Engineers?

 Civil Engineer Education Requirements

 Employment and Salary Information

-According to the U.S. Bureau of Labor Statistics, landscape architects earned a median salary of $64,570 in 2014.
-It was predicted that landscape architects can expect a 5% growth in employment between 2014 and 2024.
-Growth will occur as a result of new construction projects as well as restoration of existing structures.
+According to the U.S. Bureau of Labor Statistics, the median salary for landscape architects was $68,230 in 2018.
+It was predicted that landscape architects can expect a 4% growth in employment between 2018 and 2028.
+Growth will occur as a result of new construction projects, as well as restoration of existing structures.

-The BLS reported that civil engineers earned a median salary of $82,050 in 2014.
-Employment growth was predicted to increase by 8% between 2014 and 2024.
+The BLS reported that civil engineers earned a median salary of $86,640 in 2018.
+Employment growth was predicted to increase by 6% between 2018 and 2028.
 This growth can be attributed to general population growth as well as the need for infrastructure improvement nationwide.

 Although landscape architects and civil engineers have different job duties and educational requirements, occasionally professionals in these fields may work together.